 Your feet are probably the hardest working part of your body, it may seem incredulous, but these hard-working extremities are, by many people, the most neglected part of the body.
 Of course, this begs the question, why?
 This may simply be down to the subconscious attitude of, “Out of sight, out of mind”.
 This, all too common outlook, leaves thousands of people suffering with foot problems causing discomfort, or even severe pain, and a feeling of self-consciousness when the feet are exposed.

 This seems absurd knowing that most of the debilitating ailments that people suffer are easily treatable at local, private clinics.
-This fact is particularly pertinent given the fact that the United Kingdom is blessed with a vast network of podiatric clinics and over 13,000 registered practitioners.
+This fact is particularly pertinent given the fact that the United Kingdom is blessed with a vast network of foot health clinics and over 13,000 registered practitioners.

 What are Corns?

 One of the most painful complaints you can fall victim to is corns.
 With early diagnosis and treatment, the pain and misery they cause is largely avoidable.
 The early onset of corns can easily be confused with callouses, or later in their development, planter warts.
-All of these conditions are treated differently and as such, early, professional diagnosis at your local podiatric clinic is essential.
+All of these conditions are treated differently and as such, early, diagnosis is essential.

 Corns are made up of protein and keratin, which can be either of two distinct types.
 Most common are hard corns, these tend to develop on the smooth skin on the top or sides of the toes.
 They appear as a small circular area of reddened skin with a hard center.
 Slightly less common, are soft corns.
 These are usually found between the toes due to the area having moist skin.
 They tend to be white in colour and soft with an almost rubberlike feel.
 Both are usually painful when pressure is applied to the center and neither are likely to go away without proper treatment.